Home › Forums › General Discussions › Is it hard to get a job with a political science degree?

 1. The Degree Opens Doors—But You’ve Gotta Walk Through Them

 Political science teaches you how to think critically, write clearly, and understand how systems work.
 Those are valuable skills.
 But employers want to see how you apply them.
-Just having the degree won’t guarantee you anything—you’ve got to back it up with experience.
+Just having the degree won’t guarantee you anything—you’ve got to back it up with experience.2.
+It’s a Crowded Field, So You Need to Stand Out

 Lots of people graduate with similar degrees hoping to work in politics, government, or nonprofits.
 Internships, campaign work, or even local organizing can set you apart.
-If you’re already volunteering, you’re ahead of the game.
+If you’re already volunteering, you’re ahead of the game.3.
+There Are More Career Options Than You Might Think

 You don’t have to work on Capitol Hill to use your degree.
-Political science majors end up in:
+Political science majors end up in:-

 Local government roles